-Today’s propeller driven ships, airplanes and helicopters can be thought of as utilizing screws against air or water, which act as the mating nuts.
-Early screws were made by wrapping wire around plain bar.
-Nuts were made of softer material (copper for example) by forging them around the wire wrapped rod.
-In fact, modern day manufacture of earth drills and material augers still uses this technique.
-Later screws were cut from solid bar using single point cutting tools or chasers.
+Today’s propeller-driven ships, airplanes, and helicopters can be thought of as utilizing screws against air or water, which act as the mating nuts.
+Early screws were made by wrapping the wire around a plain bar.
+Nuts were made of softer material (copper for example) by forging them around the wire-wrapped rod.
+In fact, modern-day manufacture of earth drills and material augers still uses this technique.
+Later screws were cut from a solid bar using single-point cutting tools or chasers.

-Modern screw thread rolling whereby threads are formed completely by chipless cold forging first began in the late 1800s.
+Threads are formed completely by chipless cold forging first began in the late 1800s.
 Heavy thread rolling of Acme, Ball screw and worm thread forms began in the late 1950s.
 Because of its many advantages, thread rolling is the preferred method of manufacture today.
 Early screw manufacturing suffered from the absence of accurate and powerful machinery capable of holding minimally accurate tolerances.
 This was compounded by the lack of accurate inspection methods.
-For many years screws and nuts were manufactured and used in matched sets, and as a result were not interchangeable.
+For many years screws and nuts were manufactured and used in matched sets, and as a result, were not interchangeable.